Business Case South Texas Well #

-Oil companies now have an opportunity to maximize operational savings through getting their drilling contractors to cut down on excessive mud costs (drilling fluids) by using the Katch Kan™ Zero Spill System™.
+Oil companies now have an opportunity to maximize operational savings by getting their drilling contractors to cut down on excessive mud costs (drilling fluids) by using the Katch Kan™ Zero Spill System™.

-Our Clients have reported up to a 3 minute savings per stand through using the Zero Spill System™, eliminating as much as 675 minutes in operational time or $7,030 (U$S) per bit run.
+Our Clients have reported up to a 3-minute saving per stand through using the Zero Spill System™, eliminating as much as 675 minutes in operational time or $7,030 (U$S) per bit run.

 Contractors lose 5 gallons of fluid or more making a connection and 15 gallons or more when tripping wet.
 Oil companies have the potential to capture fluid totaling as much as 5,210 gallons per single well.
 In terms of dollars and cents, this means an opportunity to save as much as $12,198 (U$S) in mud usage per job.